RIPE-NCC/ripe-atlas-sagan/README.md

       to check for it, or simply pass `on_malformation=Result.ACTION_FAIL` if you'd prefer things to explode with an exception.
 See the documentation for more details
+    * Added lazy-loading features for parsing abuf and qbuf values out of DNS results.
-    * Removed the deprecated propertiesfrom `dns.Response`.
+    * Removed the deprecated properties from `dns.Response`.
 You must now access values like `edns0` from `dns.Response.abuf.edns0`.
     * More edge cases have been found and accommodated.
 * 0.1.15